amiralles/contest/README.md

 ```

 #### A word about conventions
 As I mentioned earlier, contest it's based on conventions, so you don't have to deal with noisy annotations and stuff like that.
-It follows a basic set of rules that are easy to remember.
+It follows a basic set of rules, that I hope, are easy to remember.

 ##### For test cases
 **Every field of type System.Action\<Contest.Core.Runner\> within a given class is considered to be a test case**.
 As you saw in the previous samples, neither the class containing the field nor the filed itself have to be public.
 This is just for convenience.
 I like to save as much keystrokes as I can, but it will work with the public modifier as well.